hashicorp/terraform-website/content/source/docs/cloud/sentinel/integrate-vcs.html.md

 Use literal ID strings. | Highly secure, since workspace IDs never change. | Policy set configs are opaque.
 Accidental misconfigurations are difficult to spot.
 Use a data source to look up IDs by name. | Convenient and easy to read. | Renaming a workspace (requires admin permissions) can remove it from a policy set.
 Use a variable to map workspace names to IDs. | Secure and easy to read. | Keeping the variable up-to-date is inconvenient.
-Use `external_id` attribute of `tfe_workspace` resources. | Secure, readable, automatically updated. | Only available if you already manage your TFE workspaces with the `tfe` Terraform provider.
+Use `external_id` attribute of `tfe_workspace` resources. | Secure, readable, automatically updated. | Only available if you already manage your Terraform Cloud workspaces with the `tfe` Terraform provider.

 In our examples, we want to clearly show what our policy sets are doing, which is much easier if we can refer to workspaces by name.
 The [`tfe_workspace_ids` data source](/docs/providers/tfe/d/workspace_ids.html) (in `tfe` provider versions ≥ 0.6) makes it easy to use workspace names: